SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Meli Meli is a fine hotel and good rates for what you get but it’s not convenient for easy access to restaurants, shops, and markets so perhaps not what you want if traveling with an 11 year old.
 Depending where you’re heading you might have to walk along a busy road with no sidewalk.
 The bus stop is nearby but a car would be useful in getting around the island.
-For two days on Folegandros a car is not recommended just be prepared for lots of walking, hiking, and exploration.
+For two days on Folegandros I wouldn’t recommend a rental car, just be prepared for lots of walking, hiking, and exploration.

 5. Cape 9 Suites & Villas in Santorini